emca-it/CyberX/20-00-00-Agents_module/20-00-00-Agents_module.md

 #  Agents module

-The Agents module is used for the central management of agents used in Energy Logserver such as *Filebeat*, *Winlogbeat*, *Packetbeat*, *Metricbeat*.
+The Agents module is used for the central management of agents used in Energy Logserver such as *Filebeat*, *Winlogbeat*, *Packetbeat*, *Metricbeat*, Logstash and all other configuration files.

 ## Component modules ##